SPRING 2019 Litter Planned

 Copyright Melissa Hartley 2014

 The existence of specific breeds of dogs is an important part of the genetic health of the species (adding to genetic diversity) and also an important part of human history and human sociology.
 Therefore, unless you think that these things are not important and that all breeds should go extinct, you should know that your support of the work of ethical breeders is important to the continuing existence and health of the breeds.
-To argue, as some have, that no breeders should engage in perpetuating the breeds until there are "no more dogs in rescue" is a completely unrealistic standard for two reasons: First, since a female dog is not likely able to produce puppies after approximately seven years of age, a moratorium on breeding for only seven years would result in the complete extinction of all specific breeds of dogs.
+To argue, as some have, that no breeders should engage in perpetuating the breeds until there are "no more dogs in rescue" is a completely unrealistic standard for two reasons: First, since a female dog is not likely able to successfully produce puppies after approximately ten or so years of age, a moratorium on breeding for only a decade would result in the complete extinction of all specific breeds of dogs.
 Second, it is not a realistic goal to think that we will ever be able to eliminate all dogs from rescue as we have not even been able to do this with our own species where millions of children languish in orphanages and permanent foster care while people continue to have children of their own.
 Dogs do not end up in rescue because there are “too many of them.”
 Dogs end up in rescue due to monetary and/or personal reasons and circumstances of the owners and/or because of behavior or health issues of the dogs.
 Also, due to either ignorance or profit-motive, dogs in rescue come from unethical breeders who do not take responsibility for the dogs they bring into the world.
 Another source of dogs in rescue is from the non-purposeful breeding of dogs (accidental) who are not spayed or neutered and also not under constant owner supervision.